-Yo-yos have been around 2,000 years and were known under different names such as quizzes or bandalores.
-Nevertheless, the origin of the yo-yo appears to stem from the Philippines and the earliest entry of the word appears in a Filipino dictionary in the early 1860s.
+Historians believe that yo-yos have been around for at least 2,000 years and were known under different names, such as “quizzes “or “bandalores”.
+It is believed that the origin of the yo-yo got its start from the Philippines and the earliest entry of the word appears in a Filipino dictionary in the early 1860s.

-In the 1920s, Pedro Flores (a man with Filipino roots) began constructing yo-yos in America.
-He was stunned with how American youngsters and adolescents took to the toy and started mass producing the product.
-Yo-yos are firmly embedded into toy culture across the globe.
+In the 1920s, Pedro Flores (a man with Filipino roots) began constructing yo-yos in the United States.
+Flores was stunned and delighted with how American youngsters and adolescents took to the toy, so he started mass producing the product.
+Today, yo-yos are firmly embedded into toy culture across the globe!